 |I||Incomplete (courses with letter grades)||NA|

 An instructor has the option of affixing a minus to the grade of A, a plus or a minus to the grades of B and C, and a plus to the grade of D. A plus increases the number of grade points awarded by 0.3, and a minus decreases the number of grade points awarded by 0.3.

 All grades are considered final and are not subject to change except for errors in calculation, or as a result of a formal grade appeal process.
 Contact your SSA for this procedure.
-The I is changed when work is completed or the deadline has been reached (see: Grade of I).
+The grade of I or IN is changed when work is completed or the deadline has been reached (see: Grade of I or IN).

 Grade of AU

-The grade AU is given when the student audits the course.
-Students wishing to audit a course must secure the consent of their SSA and the course instructor at the beginning of the term for such enrollment status.
+The grade AU is given when a student audits a course.
+Students wishing to audit a course must secure the consent of their student success advisor and the course instructor at the beginning of the term for such enrollment status.
 Not all courses are available to audit.
 Auditing at Bethel is defined as observation in the classroom setting.
 Auditors are required to meet the attendance requirements set by the instructor.
 Students who do not meet the attendance requirements will be graded WZ.
 Participation beyond attendance in class activities is at the instructor’s option.
 A student may change to or from audit status with the instructor’s approval only during the first 60% of the course.

 Grade of CR

 The grade CR is used for coursework that is excluded from GPA calculations.